Everything you need to know about fixed rate bonds

 What's the best fixed rate bond for me?

 Take a look at our full range of fixed rate bond products today.
-We've got short and long term options to suit your savings goals.
+We've got short and longer term options to suit your savings goals.
 You can also compare our full savings range online to see if there's another account out there for you.

 If you'd like more information about our different accounts, ways to save, and more, take a look at our Home and Money section where you'll find loads of useful articles for savers, home buyers and more.